enabledhq/enabledhq.github.io/_posts/2018-09-24-weird-ux-fails-in-2018-that-we-will-never-understand.md

 ## Online branding for business

 This is my experience dealing with this suite of products: Google+, My Business and About me.

-From the Enabled’s Google+ Page, clicking on “Edit profile” triggers a pop-up which has “Manage Page” on it.
-Clicking that leads you to an About me page (in a different tab).
+From the Enabled’s **Google+** Page, clicking on “Edit profile” triggers a pop-up which has “Manage Page” on it.
+Clicking that leads you to an **About me** page (in a different tab).
 Still can’t edit profile at this stage.

-On that About me page, there is an option to “Manage in Google My Business” which unsurprisingly triggers a new tab where you can edit local business info like opening hours, description, contact info etc. OK but where do I edit the Google+ profile?
+On that **About me** page, there is an option to “Manage in **Google My Business**” which unsurprisingly triggers a new tab where you can edit local business info like opening hours, description, contact info etc. OK but where do I edit the Google+ profile?

 Something is unnecessarily complex here.
 Let’s rewind a little.